July 22, 2025

 Compound Interest Calculation $500 over 28 years

-Let’s say she waits two years to start investing in her Roth IRA instead of starting now.
-That new total drops to $484,000.
+Let’s say you wait two years to start investing instead of starting now.
+That new total could drop to $484,000.
 A delay cost of $82,000!

 Deciding when to get into the stock market can be really stressful.
 That’s why concepts like dollar-cost averaging allow you to relax and let the market do its work.

-For example, your wife investing $500 per month for the next 30 years, no matter what, is Dollar Cost Averaging.
+For example, investing $500 per month for the next 30 years, no matter what, is dollar-cost averaging.

 Over time, this has been proven as a solid and effective strategy for long-term investing success.
 If you allow automation to take care of the process for you, then you’re not tempted to stop your dollar-cost averaging plan.

-This way you’re buying consistently over time.
-You’re buying in good times and in bad times.
+You’re buying consistently over time in good times and in bad times.
 And you’re allowing yourself to ignore crazy market cycles and difficult global news.

 Reasons You Shouldn’t Invest Now